akrzemi1/papers/notes/axioms.md

 =================================================================

 Mathematical axioms:
- * build theories upon, but cannot make sure that they are true
+ * build therems upon, but cannot make sure that they are true
  * inputs suitable for detectiong contradictions (every contract statement is an axiom in this sense)